 Pen Portraits of our Trustees

-Steve Whitley (Chair and Secretary)
+Steve Whitley (Chair)

 In my working life, I taught linguistics, mainly with students who wanted to work with children.
 I joined the Elders Council in 2003 and this is my second stint as a trustee.